JosipTadic/Number-generator-list/README.md

 ## Features implemented

-Simple routing
+Simple routing,
-Initiali empty list of numbers
+Display initialy empty list of numbers,
-Fetch a number on click from random number API
+Fetch a number on click from random number API,
-Add fetched number to list
+Add fetched number to list,
-Sort the list
+Sort the list,
-If there are multiple same numbers, note the order Every number has delete/decrease order buttons
+If there are multiple same numbers display the order, Every number has delete/decrease order buttons,
-When decreased to 0, delete the number
+When decreased to 0, delete the number,

 Stats: Number of numbers, sum of numbers, min/max values